Sb2001nov/cropyield/README.md

 # cropyield
-crop yield prediction on the bases of rain
+create a dataset for kaggle containing crop yield per years in a specific area of land and type of crop